How long does the BECC programme last? How long will I need to be away from work?

 - The staff exchange is a minimum of 7 days, and will need to happen before the end of August 2020.

 - You'll need at least 2 hours to write your final report.

-So all in all, plan to be away from your mother organisation for about 12 days.
+So all in all, plan to be away from your mother organisation for about 11 days + travel.

 Keep in mind, though, that BECC is a self-designable process.
 Participants can choose to pursue certain learning paths or research areas over a longer period of time, according to their needs and time capacity.
 The BECC trainers and the ENCC staff will be available to support them.